AllWellNow/devPortfolio/README.md

 ## Bill + Tip split App

 Just a calculator!
-Insert your total bill, choose number of people to share between, add a tip percentage if you want and receive amount of money each of you have to pay.
+Insert your total bill, choose the number of people to share between, add a tip percentage if you want, and receive the amount of money each of you has to pay.
 Currency localization supported

 #### ⚙️ Technologies
 <ul>